Individual Career Support

 Match funding is not required for small awards (<£10k) or for the Early Career Clinical Academic funding stream.

 It is expected that funding requests to the ISSF for awards over £10k will have a minimum 20% match component at the point of application.
 This match funding can be cash or in-kind (e.g. equipment).
-Match funding can come from external sources (excluding the Wellcome Trust), or departmental funds.
+Match funding can come from external sources (excluding Wellcome), or departmental funds.
 Queries about match funding should be directed to your ISSF Divisional Point of Contact in the first instance.